fgsfdsfgs/vitaXash3D/README.md

 ## Credits
 - Uncle Mike & co for Xash3D and FWGS team for Xash3D-FWGS;
 - Vita SDK Team for the Vita SDK;
-- Rinnegatamante for vitaGL, vitaQuake/vitaQuakeII and general advice.
+- Rinnegatamante for vitaGL, vitaQuake/vitaQuakeII and general advice;
+- ArkSource for the Live Area stuff.